ooni/spec/data-formats/df-000-base.md

 ```

 Annotations is defined as `map[string]string` but the consumer of this field
-SHOULD NOT assume that clients using `data_format_version < 0.2.1` have always
+SHOULD NOT assume that measurements use string values.
+A client SHOULD always
-used string values.
-Since `v0.2.1` clients MUST always use string values.
-A
-client SHOULD always add to the map of annotations:
+add to the map of annotations:

 - `engine_name` (`string`): the name of the measurement engine